Mathematics (MAT)

 3, 3/0

-Prerequisites: MAT 202 and MAT 270.
+Prerequisites: MAT 202.
 Introduction to network and graph theoretic concepts.
 Properties with application in computational mathematics, social science, decision making, and physical science.
 Offered occasionally.

 MAT 381 PROBABILITY THEORY